-This is a 0.8 position (4 days/week), with some out-of-hours required.
-The salary package will be pro rata of a full-time package of $70,000-75,000 per annum, depending on experience, including superannuation.
+This is a 0.6 position (3 days per week), with some weekend and evening work required.
+The salary package will be pro rata of a full-time annual package of $45-50,000 including superannuation, depending on experience.

-Writing NSW welcomes applications from Indigenous people and people from diverse backgrounds.
+Writing NSW welcomes applications from Indigenous people and those from diverse backgrounds.

 For a full position description, click here.

-For further information, contact Jane McCredie at email@example.com
+For further information, contact Julia Tsalis at firstname.lastname@example.org

-- Experience working in the arts or not-for-profit sector
+- Experience in administration within an arts or adult education environment